 - Headaches after a blow to the head

 - Headaches that prevent normal daily activities

 - Headaches that come on abruptly, especially if they wake you up

 - Headaches in patients with cancer or impaired immune systems

-As debilitating headaches and migraines can be, our experienced staff is here to provide you with the utmost quality of services to help you and your family.
-In the case of any medical emergency, Red River ER is there 24/7, 365 to provide compassionate, concierge-level emergency care to all patients.
+As debilitating headaches and migraines can be, our experienced staff is here to provide you with the utmost quality of clinical services to help you and your family.
+In the case of any medical emergency, we’re open 24/7, 365 to provide compassionate, concierge-level emergency care to all patients.